 As you dig into each individual devotion, you’ll begin to discover ways you might be unintentionally blocking the path to your spiritual, relational, and work goals.
 You’ll find the courage to face some of your biggest fears: embracing your emotions as natural and even helpful, seeing the value of other people and their ideas, and resting in God’s plan for your life.

 Get the “The Gospel for Achievers: A 40-Day Devotional for Driven, Successful Go-Getters” on Amazon right now.
+Click here to receive a free 5-day devotional to test drive the book.

 Go here to view the other 40-Day devotionals in this series by Tyler Zach.
 This will make the perfect gift for a family member or friend.
 You can also subscribe to the email list to get Book Launch announcements and an invite to receive Advance Reader Copies.